Head shape

 - vary the resting position of your baby’s head

-- encourage them to turn their heads
+- encourage them to turn their head

 - turn their head to a different side each time you put them to bed